Slocum scores 26 points, No. 7 Oregon State women beat Cal

 BIG PICTURE

-Oregon State: The Beavers escaped their two-game Bay Area swing with a victory despite another lackluster perimeter shooting performance.
-OSU led the nation in 3-point shooting percentage going into Friday’s 61-44 loss to Stanford, in which the Beavers were 4 for 21 from beyond the arc.
-They connected on five 3-pointers on 17 attempts (29.4 percent) on Sunday. ..
-Won their eighth straight game against California going back to 2014.
+Oregon State: The Beavers won their eighth straight game against California going back to 2014.
 The Golden Bears won the previous 15 meetings.

-California: The Golden Bears lost for the fourth time in six games, They were facing their fourth straight Top 10 opponent.
-They went 1-3 over that stretch, with an 81-80 victory over Stanford on Jan.
-31.
+California: The Golden Bears are 5-9 since a 9-0 start that catapulted them to a No. 14 ranking.

 UP NEXT